Explicit fractional Laplacians and Riesz potentials of classical functions: Reduction of certain Meijer-G functions to hypergeometric form

 \afterpage{

 \newgeometry{left=1cm,right=1cm,bottom=1cm,top=1cm} \begin{landscape}

 {Reproduction of some hypergeometric reduction formulae for special cases of the Meijer-G function $G^{m,n}_{p,q} \left(z\left| \right. \right)$.
-The formulas are valid wherever the stated reduction formula is well defined, e.g. whenever $b_2-b_1 \notin \mathbb{Z}$ for the second, third and fourth rows.
+The formulas are valid wherever the stated reduction formula is well defined, e.g.~whenever $b_2-b_1 \notin \mathbb{Z}$ for the third, fourth and fifth rows.
 See the references for the explicit conditions for each row.} \end{landscape}

 } \restoregeometry